 Gaslighting at work by subordinates

-Gaslighting between employees can be equally problematic.
-A co-worker may try to make a teammate feel inadequate, making remarks like: “I see why you take so long to finish those reports” or “Why don’t you do it like this, it’d be easier?”
+As an example, a co-worker may try to make a teammate feel inadequate, making remarks like: "I see why you take so long to finish those reports" or "Why don’t you do it like this; it’d be easier?"
+On the surface, these comments seem helpful.
+But over time, the victim may start to doubt their abilities, especially if they never receive compliments for their achievements.

-Gaslighting can occur across departments.
-For example, someone in accounting could tell a worker about when they’ll send a payment, then turn around and claim a different date.
-If it wasn’t in writing, it could be difficult to prove who’s correct.
+Gaslighting can even occur across departments and teams.
+For example, someone in accounting could tell a worker when they plan to send a payment, then turn around and claim a different date.
+If not written down, management could struggle to identify who caused the problem.

-This can happen in other scenarios, like when an employee fabricates a story to make someone else look bad.
+An employee could also fabricate a story to make someone else look bad.
 Dr. Steve Mascarin, owner of Taunton Village Dental, recalled a previous job where a colleague would sit behind him, look at his computer, and make comments about his work.
 He told her he appreciated the feedback, but wanted to do things his way.

 "She [then] went and told the boss that I disrespected her, got irate, and called her an ugly name,” says Mascarin.
 “I was called into the office and questioned.
 I told my side of the story but my boss couldn’t determine the truth to satisfy them.
 I began jotting things down about interactions with this co-worker so I had evidence with times and dates the next time this happened.
 She was put on notice about her behavior and it stopped."